blackducksoftware/cc-importer/README.md

 You can download the latest source from GitHub: https://github.com/blackducksoftware/cc-importer.

-You can pull the binary from BinTray via Maven: https://bintray.com/bds/tools/cc-importer/view
+You can download the latest artifacts from releases: https://github.com/blackducksoftware/cc-importer/releases

 ## Documentation